BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 ### Step 8: Chart Consequences & Likelihoods to Reveal Risks

 By now, you might already have a rough idea of which vulnerabilities are actually risks that you need to watch out for.
-However, you can make a more robust analysis by graphing everything in a chart.
+However, you can make a more robust analysis by graphing everything in a chart[^spreadsheet].

 1. *Label the horizontal axis.* Use your consequences as the horizontal axis, running from 0 to the top consequence that *you considered*.
 2. *Label the vertical axis.* Use your likelihood as the vertical axis, running from 0 to the top likelihood that *you considered*.